Álvaro González (footballer, born 1990): Later career

 On 29 August 2022, Álvaro agreed to a one-year deal at Al-Nassr FC of the Saudi Professional League, with the option to extend for another.
 He scored his only goal for the second-placed team on 8 May 2023, closing the 1–1 home draw against Al-Khaleej FC.

 On 20 July 2023, Álvaro joined Saudi First Division League club Al Qadsiah FC on a free transfer.
 He won promotion to the Pro League in his only season, as champion.

 In February 2025, Álvaro moved to the Malaysia Super League with Johor Darul Ta'zim F.C. alongside his compatriots Roque Mesa and Jonathan Viera; all were aged 35.
 He made his first appearance on 11 February, and scored a brace in the 2–1 victory at Central Coast Mariners FC in the league stage of the AFC Champions League Elite.

 González returned to his home country on 12 July 2025, signing a two-year contract with Primera Federación side CD Tenerife.
+He left in December, however.